snail-language/snail-language-support/journal.md

 - Like, essentially having the language server run snail in the background and see if it gets any parse errors back.
 - [LSP docs](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide#implementing-a-language-server)
 - [Cool Repo (with LSP implemented)](https://github.com/dynaroars/COOL-Language-Support)

+## 11/01/2022

+Reading through LSP docs to get a sense of what we are doing.
+I think it makes sense, we are just implementing behaviors for a lot of VSCode extension/LSP endpoints so that when VSCode calls to use a language server, our extension can respond appropriately.
+I copied most of the LSP infrastructure from the lsp-sample provided by VSCode.
+Currently, it underlines words typed in all caps in plain text files.
+TODO from now is to reconfigure the new stuff to activate some beginner stuff in snail files.
+- beginner stuff being an arbitrary highlighting all uppercase words
+- and then add some autocomplete ideas

+From here, have to go through LSP docs (linked above) piece by piece and modify my existing code to apply to snail files.